 We may apply to the magistrates' court for a warrant committing you to prison.
 We will only take this step when other efforts have failed and when Enforcement Agents have been unsuccessful.

 Before issuing a warrant of commitment the court must hold a means inquiry with you present.
 A warrant will only be issued if the court is satisfied that the failure to pay is the result of willful refusal or culpable neglect.
 The maximum period of imprisonment is three months.
-The court may decide to fix a term of imprisonment and postpone the warrant on certain conditions, normally relating to payment of the debt over a period of time.
+The court may decide to fix a term of imprisonment and suspend the warrant on certain conditions, normally relating to payment of the debt over a period of time.